Synchronizing data between devices

 - If you want to revert any changes to your database, you can select previous changes to undo.
-Navigate to Settings > Account Sync and tap Roll Back.
-You will see your complete editing history, with the date and device on which each edit was made.
+Navigate to Settings > Account Sync > Roll Back in the mobile app, or navigate to Account > History in the website.
+You will see your editing history for the last 90 days, with the date and device on which each edit was made.

 You can then select any number of previous edits to undo them.
 For example, if you change a song's key to G and a bandmate changes it to F, you will see both edits in the History window.
 You can select your bandmate's F edit to undo it and return the song's key to G. If you accidentally delete a song and want to restore it, you can select the Delete action for that song and undo it.
 To show all the actions for a particular item, you can tap the Search button and type the item name into the search field.

 NOTE: BandHelper will show the names of items when possible, but it might only identify items by their ID number.
 In that case you can use the timestamp to identify the item you're interested in and then find all the edits for that item by typing the ID into the search field.

 - The sync server will save all edits for 24 hours and the last five edits for each field indefinitely.
 Earlier edits that are at least 24 hours old will be purged.